 “The real power of conversational bots is taking self-service to where employees currently are.”

 With this also a reminder of the need to build IT services around the way that employees work (or want to work) rather than how the IT service provider selfishly expects people to work.
+Think of it as CX for employees.

 Why employee experience matters

 In my session, I spoke to the link between employee experience and employee productivity (and then the monetary value of this) using freely-available HappySignals employee experience data.
-However, the following slide on why employee experience matters, from Freshworks CMO David Thompson, is a case of a “picture being worth a thousand words” (although I still need to seek out the source of the data points).
+However, the following slide on why employee experience matters, from Freshworks CMO David Thompson, is a case of a “picture being worth a thousand words” (although I still need to seek out the source of the CX-based data points).

 And using it, David confidently stated that: